bloodia/VBS-FTP-Get-File/README.md

 for example: vbs-ftp-get-file.vbs
 ```

-## How to install
-Copy "Script" file (vbs) to inside appropriate directory.

 ## Setting Parameters
 Set the following parameters in "Script" file (vbs).
 - FtpServer="***IP address of FTP server***"